pbaker321/PeterBakerPortfolio/README.md

 - Navigation Bar.
 Easily navigate to pages.
 Page is marked as active.
 - Footer.
 Links to social media.
 - Portfolio Page.
 Links to both the deployed site and to the repository
 - Contact Form.
+(Not Fully Functioning)
 - Downloadable CV.
 Opens in a separate Tab.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+- Functioning Contact form.
+- Photography Portfolio.

 ## Technologies Used